 Each summer, Conservancy biologists visit the gully to assess the health and growth patterns of the individuals.
 Only 6 of these are pure Cercocarpus traskiae.
 Five individuals are hybrids meaning genetically they are a combination of Cercocarpus trakiae and Cercocarpus betuloides blancheae.
 The genetics of the 3 remaining individuals has not been tested so it is unknown if they are pure or hybrids.

-Each mahogany individual is visited during the time of fruiting and such variables as basal diameter, percent of deadwood, fruit production, canopy dimensions, overall health, and associated species are recorded.
-A search is conducted in the vicinity of each tree for new seedlings.
+The monitoring consists of measuring the diameter of the shrub, the amount of flower/fruit production, canopy dimensions, and overall health.
+Associated species and any fungus or insect damage is also noted.
+A search is conducted in the vicinity of each shrub for new seedlings.
 All seedlings and saplings are marked and tracked by recording height and vigor.